Jesse M. Unruh: Early life and education

-Born 1922 in Newton, Kansas, Unruh served in the United States Navy during World War II.
+Born September 30, 1922, in Newton, Kansas, Unruh served in the United States Navy during World War II.
 After the war, he enrolled at the University of Southern California, receiving a Bachelor of Arts degree in political science and journalism in 1948.

 Career

 California Assembly

 Unruh's political career began as an unsuccessful candidate for the California State Assembly in 1950 and 1952.
 He was elected as a member of the Assembly on his third attempt in 1954.
-In 1956, he was an unsuccessful candidate for Presidential elector for California as a Democrat.
+In 1956, he was an unsuccessful candidate for a Democratic presidential elector for California.
 In 1959, he wrote California's Unruh Civil Rights Act, which outlawed discrimination by businesses that offer services to the public and was a model for later reforms enacted nationally in the 1960s and 1970s.
 Unruh was Speaker of the California State Assembly from 1961 to 1969 and a delegate to Democratic National Convention from California in 1960 and 1968.

+While serving as speaker of the California Assembly in the 1960s, Unruh used, according to one observer, “his political clout to stretch budget appropriations for education, to push through social legislation to better the plight of the poor, and to reorganize California's Legislature into a full-time professional institution.”

 Campaign work

-As a national official of the Democratic Party, he often feuded with Governor of California Pat Brown (1959–67), a fellow Democrat, and was a case-study of James Q. Wilson's treatise on machine politics, The Amateur Democrat.
+As a national official of the Democratic Party, he often feuded with Governor of California Pat Brown (1959–1967), a fellow Democrat, and was a case-study of James Q. Wilson's treatise on machine politics, The Amateur Democrat.

 Unruh was California campaign manager for John F. Kennedy in 1960 and a close Kennedy associate throughout his presidency.
 He helped convince Senator Robert F. Kennedy to enter the 1968 presidential race and managed his California campaign.
-Kennedy won the California primary, but was assassinated shortly after his victory speech at the Ambassador Hotel in Los Angeles.
+Kennedy won the California primary, but was assassinated in Los Angeles shortly after his victory speech.
+After an unsuccessful effort, managed by Unruh and Mayor Richard J. Daley of Chicago, to draft Senator Edward M. Kennedy, Unruh released California delegates to vote their conscience and announced that he would support Eugene McCarthy at the 1968 Democratic National Convention.

 U.S. President Lyndon Johnson once described Unruh as "probably one of the most selfish men" he had met in politics.

-After an unsuccessful effort, managed by Unruh and Mayor Richard J. Daley of Chicago, to draft Senator Edward M. Kennedy, Unruh released California delegates to vote their conscience and announced that he would support Eugene McCarthy at the 1968 Democratic National Convention in Chicago.

-Unruh left the legislature to campaign unsuccessfully for governor against Ronald Reagan in 1970.
+Unruh left the legislature to unsuccessfully run for governor against Ronald Reagan in 1970.
 One of his campaign workers was Timothy Kraft, who a decade later was the campaign manager for the unsuccessful reelection bid of President Jimmy Carter.
 In 1973, Unruh ran unsuccessfully for Mayor of Los Angeles.